Music by Patty

 Once you have mastered the basics of whistle playing, you may find that you want to invest in a well crafted whistle, which could cost from $200, upwards to $500.
 Also, your whistle playing can be enhanced by adding techniques called ornaments.
 It is these ornaments which give Irish music its characteristic sound.

-Recently, I taught whistle students at Fullerton Music, 121 Harbor Blvd. in Fullerton.
+I taught whistle students at Fullerton Music, in Fullerton, CA for many years..
 In past years, I taught whistle workshops at the Sam-Fest, Summer Acoustic Music Festival, in Houston, Texas and the National Acoustic Music Festival in Iowa.
-I offered whistle workshops at the Southern California Dulcimer Festival, in Culver City, CA and the Music in the Mountains Festival, in Green Valley Lake, CA. In 2019, I taught a whistle seminar at the Southern California Dulcimer Festival in Redondo Beach, CA. This year, on Saturday, Sept.
-25th, 2021, at 2 pm, I will be teaching an on-line whistle workshop through the Southern California Dulcimer Heritage.
-Please check for details at: www.scdh.org
+I offered whistle workshops at the Southern California Dulcimer Festival, in Culver City, CA and the Music in the Mountains Festival, in Green Valley Lake, CA. Most recently, I taught Whistle and Bodhran as part of the North Georgia Foothills Dulcimer Association On-Line Festival.

 The Bodhran- (pronounced bow-run)